Scarlet Lady’s Dining Gives You The World On A Plate

 Extra Virgin is the ships trattoria serving regionally-inspired and approachable food, deeply rooted in Italian culinary traditions with handmade fresh pasta made daily.
 A meal begins with shared antipasti followed by approachable pasta-centric favourites.

-Extra Virgin features a wide and wonderful world of amari and digestivi and traditional Italian aperitifs designed to stimulate the appetite.
-The wine list will be designed with a unique infographic system to help sailors better understand Italian wines and enable them to navigate to the perfect bottle.
+Extra Virgin features a wide and wonderful world of amari and digestivi and traditional Italian aperitifs.
+The wine list will be designed with a unique infographic system to help sailors better understand Italian wines, enabling them to navigate to the perfect bottle.
 The integration of a Coravin at the bar will allow sailors to taste rare Italian wines by the glass.
 Extra Virgin will offer an Aperitivo hour each day with drink specials and small plates.

 The dock is a perfect place to hang day and night.
-Set in the ship’s sun-dappled lounging area at the aft of the ship on deck 7, The Dock is a beach club-inspired space designed by Roman and Williams.
+Set at the aft of the ship on deck 7, The Dock is a beach club-inspired space.

-The food hall will feature a mix of more than eight shops and food carts, each offering a unique concept with irresistible signature dishes that changes to suit the time of day.
+The food hall will feature a mix of more than eight shops and food carts.
+Each one offering a unique concept, with irresistible signature dishes that changes to suit the time of day.

 THE PIZZA PLACE